wnfs-wg/rs-wnfs/README.md

     rustup target add wasm32-unknown-unknown
     ```

-  - [rust-analyzer](https://rust-analyzer.github.io/manual.html#installation) is the go-to IDE tool for Rust and if you have it set up, you may want to set the `rust-analyzer.cargo.target` [setting](https://code.visualstudio.com/docs/getstarted/settings#_workspace-settings) to `wasm32-unknown-unknown`
+  - [rust-analyzer][rust-analyzer-guide] is the go-to IDE tool for Rust and if you have it set up, you may want to set the `rust-analyzer.cargo.target` [setting][vscode-settings] to `wasm32-unknown-unknown`

   - Install wasm-pack